 “Really, I’m stuck.
 What do I do?”

 “I’m half afraid that if I tell someone I want to get divorced, they’ll talk me out of it.”

 I know now that what I needed then was someone to open that door, to stop the spinning and help me get everything sorted out.
 It is hard to acknowledge to yourself that something is wrong, let alone talk to anyone else about it.
 And it seems like once you tell someone you are thinking about getting a divorce and it’s no longer just in your thoughts, you have to actually do it.
 What you need is someone to be a witness to what’s happening to you in your head and in your heart.
 You need someone to help you see things more clearly, to help you understand what you are going through, and to tell you what to do.
 And most importantly, you need someone to help you find your confidence again.

-At SAS, we know considering or coping with divorce can send you spinning.
-It’s a sure sign that you are aware on some level that something is wrong.
+As divorce coaches, we know considering or even coping with divorce can keep you spinning.
+This feeling of repeat, repeat, and revisiting what you know and don’t know is a sure sign that on some level, you do know something is critically wrong.
 We also know that you can stop — or at least, PAUSE — the spinning by making small changes.
 Start by asking yourself, what do you most fundamentally need?
 What do you really want, deep down?
 Write this down somewhere and look back at it regularly to keep it fresh in your mind.
 This is about getting and staying in touch with you.
 Push PAUSE again and find a friend or professional whom you can trust and feel comfortable confiding in.
 Talking with someone will help you process everything that’s going on in your head, heart and body.
 Then, and only then, outside the wretched revolving dryer, will you be able to stop the spinning and start moving forward with your life.